2022–23 Stonehill Skyhawks men's basketball team

 The 2022–23 Stonehill Skyhawks men's basketball team represented Stonehill College in the 2022–23 NCAA Division I men's basketball season.
 The Skyhawks, led by tenth-year head coach Chris Kraus, played their home games at Merkert Gymnasium in Easton, Massachusetts, as first-year members of the Northeast Conference.

 This season was Stonehill's first year of a four-year transition period from Division II to Division I. As a result, the Skyhawks were not eligible for NCAA postseason play until the 2026–27 season.

 Previous season

-The Skyhawks finished the previous season 15–12, 10–9 in NE-10 play to finish in fourth place in the Northeast Division.
-In the first round of the Northeast-10 Tournament, they defeated Le Moyne in the first round, before falling to Pace in the quarterfinals.
+The Skyhawks finished the 2021–22 season 15–12, 10–9 in Northeast-10 (NE-10) play, to finish in fourth place in the Northeast Division.
+In the first round of the NE-10 tournament, they defeated Le Moyne in the first round before falling to Pace in the quarterfinals.

 Preseason polls

 Northeast Conference poll

 The Northeast Conference released its preseason coaches' poll on October 19, 2022.
 The Skyhawks were picked to finish last in the conference.